Thiago Seyboth Wild: 2020: First ATP Main Tour title, Top 125 and Major debuts

-2023: Maiden doubles final, Second Challenger title
+2023: Maiden doubles final, four Challenger titles, top 75 debut

 After two years of having poor results, in March, Wild reached the final of the Challenger in Santiago, losing to Hugo Dellien, and the following week, he won the Challenger in Vina del Mar, defeating top seed Hugo Gaston and returning to the top 230 in the singles rankings on 20 March 2023.

 He also reached the doubles final at the 2023 Chile Open partnering Matías Soto.
-As a result he reached a new career career doubles ranking of No. 234 on 6 March 2023.
+As a result, he reached a new career career doubles ranking of No. 230 on 20 March 2023.